leonstel/leonstel.github.io/blogs/gmap2.md

 - Clean code.
 The codebase is not littered with raw google maps references everywhere.

 *Cons*
-- No two different map could be shown at the same time
+- No two different maps could be shown at the same time

 - why
     - little custom api around gmaps